 A message from Outback Camel Company owner Andrew Harper

-Slow Travel in the time of a pandemic
+Slow Travel in the time of a pandemic and recovering from it

 (You'd think it would be easy)

 Since 1976 (long before I became involved with camels) the Outback Camel Company has been offering people the opportunity to join 'commercial treks & expeditions' and explore our great deserts.

 I purchased the business from pioneering outback legend Rex Ellis in 2000, and since then have explored all of this country’s great deserts – the Gibson, Great Victoria, Little Sandy, Great Sandy, Simpson.
 We have concentrated on walking in the larger more remote deserts, and hence no longer walk in the Sturt Stoney or Strzelecki Deserts.

 In 2007 I founded Australian Desert Expeditions (ADE), a Registered Environmental Organisation that conducts scientific and ecological surveys across sections of these great landscapes.
 Apart from the tremendous scientific value of documenting these remote areas, I could also see that trekkers were looking for a more enriched educational experience as they walked alongside our camels.